blackflux/robo-config/README.md

 ```

-where `project` should contain files similar to a project you would your plugin expect to be used for.
+where `project` should contain files similar to a project you would your plugin expect to be used in.

 ### Gotchas